Month: August 2006

 You now have a choice of payment processors depending on your location in the world.
 PayPal is probably the most used one, and in North America and the UK at least, there is no longer a requirement for your customers to sign up so that’s good.

 NoChex works in a similar way but is UK only.
 There’s now also MoneyBookers which are UK based but international in scope like PayPal and have over 2 million users according to their website.
-There are other larger processors such as 2CO and Authorize.net.
+There are other larger processors such as 2CO and .

 And there are probably others in your country that I’ve never even heard of.